-Signal/high level ask By 2030: (i) foster climate resilient, sustainable agriculture that increases yields by 17 percent and reduces farm level greenhouse gas emissions by 21 percent without expansion of the agricultural frontier; and (ii) halve, relative to 2019, the share of food production lost and per capita food waste, while shifting to more healthy and plant based diets, by: High impact Employing regenerative land use and agricultural practices, agroopportunities/ ecology, and agroforestry. solutions Eliminating and repurposing harmful subsidies, enforcing existing laws and regulations, and providing incentives to shift from resource- depleting models of production to those that link resource efficiency and productivity gains to healthy and resilient food systems.
-Investing in young human capital by providing incentives and training for land restoration Reducing food loss in the global south through improved harvesting techniques and post-harvest storage and logistics and food waste in the global north through improved use of treatments, consumer education, labelling, and expanded composting infrastructure.
-Increasing production of healthy plant-based proteins, plant-based meat alternatives, and cultured meat.
-Improving consumer education and food marketing to drive consumer demand.
-Increasing production of nutrient-dense foods.
-Improving distribution and access to nutritious foods, particularly in the global south.
+Signal/high-level ask By 2030: (i) foster climate resilient, sustainable agriculture that increases yields by 17 percent and reduces farm-level greenhouse gas emissions by 21 percent without expansion of the agricultural frontier; and (ii) halve, relative to 2019, the share of food production lost and per capita food waste, while shifting to healthier and plant-based diets, by: High-impact opportunities/ solutions employing regenerative land use and agricultural practices, agro-ecology, and agroforestry eliminating and repurposing harmful subsidies, enforcing existing laws and regulations, and providing incentives to shift from resource-depleting models of production to those that link resource efficiency and productivity gains to healthy and resilient food systems investing in young human capital by providing incentives and training for land restoration reducing food loss in the global south through improved harvesting techniques, post-harvest storage, and logistics, and reducing food waste in the global north through improved use of treatments, consumer education, labelling, and expanded composting infrastructure increasing production of healthy plant-based proteins, plant-based meat alternatives, and cultured meat improving consumer education and food marketing to drive consumer demand increasing production of nutrient-dense foods improving distribution and access to nutritious foods, particularly in the global south.

-- According to the IPCC, behavior change in diets and food waste is not only highly beneficial for ecosystems and ecosystem services, but it can also reduce the exposure or vulnerability for most people in the world (i.e., more than 5 billion people).
-A transition to plant-based diets, where appropriate, would be a logical first step to transform food systems since nearly 80 percent of total agricultural land is dedicated to feed and livestock production while providing less than 20 percent of the world's food calories.128 - Transforming agriculture and food systems will have a great impact on tackling the climate and biodiversity global crises and contribute to the achievement of the SDGs, since, globally, modern agriculture and food systems are responsible for 80 percent of deforestation, 70 percent of freshwater use, and are the single greatest cause of terrestrial biodiversity loss, having also neglected soil health and biodiversity below ground, which are the source of almost all our food calories.
-129 Besides a myriad of benefits that increase their resilience and, at the same time, human resilience, transforming these systems contributes to greenhouse gas emissions reductions through halting and reversing the destruction of forests and other ecosystems, as well as through reducing emissions of nitrous oxides from fertilizer use and methane from ruminant livestock.
-130
+According to the IPCC, behavior change in diets and food waste is not only highly beneficial for ecosystems and ecosystem services, but it can also reduce the exposure or vulnerability for most people in the world (i.e., more than 5 billion people).
+A transition to plant-based diets, where appropriate, would be a logical first step to transform food systems since nearly 80 percent of total agricultural land is dedicated to feed and livestock production while providing less than 20 percent of the world's food calories.

+Transforming agriculture and food systems will have a great impact on tackling the climate and biodiversity global crises and contribute to the achievement of the SDGs, since, globally, modern agriculture and food systems are responsible for 80 percent of deforestation, 70 percent of freshwater use, and are the single greatest cause of terrestrial biodiversity loss, having also neglected soil health and biodiversity below ground-the source of almost all our food calories.
+Besides a myriad of benefits that increase the resilience of these systems and of humans, transforming agriculture and food systems contributes to greenhouse gas emissions reductions through halting and reversing the destruction of forests and other ecosystems, as well as through reducing emissions of nitrous oxides from fertilizer use and methane from ruminant livestock.

-- According to the Sharm el-Sheikh Adaptation Agenda, achieving these adaptation outcomes will require substantial policy action and mobilization of funds.
+According to the Sharm el-Sheikh Adaptation Agenda, achieving these adaptation outcomes will require substantial policy action and mobilization of funds.

 On policy, actions should include incentivizing scaling of green technology (e.g., subsidizing organic fertilizers and precision agriculture), creating a policy framework to drive change in consumer demand (e.g., subsidizing fruit and vegetables), and transitioning away from policies that promote unhealthy practices (e.g., re-purposing and increasing agricultural subsidies to support regenerative practices).
-On funding, actions should include investment from the global north in subsidies to drive regenerative practices, support for the global south's transition in adaptation and resilience, and creation of a safety net for the global south's response to climate shocks. - Sustainable food production alternatives, inspired by agro-ecological approaches, are affordable and effective, although the transition will require time and money.131
+On funding, actions should include investment from the global north in subsidies to drive regenerative practices, support for the global south's transition in adaptation and resilience, and creation of a safety net for the global south's response to climate shocks.

+Sustainable food production alternatives, inspired by agro-ecological approaches, are affordable and effective, although the transition will require time and money.